-The shift from retrospective reporting to forward-looking prediction has transformed how marketing teams operate.
-Instead of analyzing what happened last quarter, predictive analytics for marketing enables teams to act on what is likely to happen next — which customers are about to churn, which prospects are ready to buy, and which campaigns will deliver the highest return on ad spend.
+The shift from retrospective reporting to predictive marketing has transformed how teams operate.
+Instead of analyzing what happened last quarter, predictive marketing enables teams to act on what is likely to happen next — which customers are about to churn, which prospects are ready to buy, and which campaigns will deliver the highest return on ad spend.

 Customer Data Platforms serve as the data backbone for marketing prediction models.
 A CDP unifies behavioral, transactional, and demographic data from every customer touchpoint into a customer 360 profile, providing models with the comprehensive feature sets needed for accurate predictions.
 Without unified data, models train on fragmented views that produce unreliable forecasts.